Archived - Your Tax Dollar: 2012–2013 Fiscal Year

 Transfers are the largest category of government spending.
 They made up about 59 cents of each tax dollar spent ($163.6 billion).

 Major transfers to persons cost over 25 cents of each tax dollar spent ($70.3 billion).

 The biggest category within Transfers to Persons was elderly benefits.
 These transfers include:

 - Allowance for Spouses

-Total elderly benefits cost $38.0 billion, or 14 cents of each tax dollar spent.
+Total elderly benefits cost about $40.3 billion, or roughly 14 cents of each tax dollar spent.